 Bonus Days cannot be used on this project.

 This time, Teach will be setup not to accept late submissions.

 In addition to doing the project, you also need to write a final report about it:

 - Turn the PDF of your report into Teach with your other files

 - The text from your proposal

-- What you actually did for your project, with images
+- What you actually did for your project

 - How your project differs from what you proposed, and why